MicrosoftDocs/azure-dev-docs/articles/python/sdk/azure-sdk-library-usage-patterns.md

 ## Asynchronous operations

-Many operations that you invoke through client and management client objects (such as [`ComputeManagementClient.virtual_machines.begin_create_or_update`](/python/api/azure-mgmt-compute/azure.mgmt.compute.v2022_08_01.operations.virtualmachinesoperations#azure-mgmt-compute-v2022-08-01-operations-virtualmachinesoperations-begin-create-or-update) and [`WebSiteManagementClient.web_apps.begin_create_or_update`](/python/api/azure-mgmt-web/azure.mgmt.web.v2021_02_01.operations.webappsoperations#azure-mgmt-web-v2021-02-01-operations-webappsoperations-begin-create-or-update) return a poller for long running operations, `LROPoller[<type>]`, where `<type>` is specific to the operation in question.These methods are asynchronous.
+Many operations that you invoke through client and management client objects (such as [`ComputeManagementClient.virtual_machines.begin_create_or_update`](/python/api/azure-mgmt-compute/azure.mgmt.compute.v2022_08_01.operations.virtualmachinesoperations#azure-mgmt-compute-v2022-08-01-operations-virtualmachinesoperations-begin-create-or-update) and [`WebSiteManagementClient.web_apps.begin_create_or_update`](/python/api/azure-mgmt-web/azure.mgmt.web.v2021_02_01.operations.webappsoperations#azure-mgmt-web-v2021-02-01-operations-webappsoperations-begin-create-or-update) return a poller for long running operations, `LROPoller[<type>]`, where `<type>` is specific to the operation in question.
+These methods are asynchronous.

 > [!NOTE]
 > You may notice differences in method names in a library, which is due to